-An Introduction to Complexity Pedagogy Using Critical Theory, Critical Pedagogy and Complexity in Performance and Literature

-An Introduction to Complexity Pedagogy: Using Critical Theory, Critical Pedagogy and Complexity in Performance and Literature offers readers an introduction to the basic concepts of complexity science and how they might be applied in the teaching of composition, creative writing, performance, and literature.
+An Introduction to Complexity Pedagogy Using Critical Theory, Critical Pedagogy and Complexity in Performance and Literature An Introduction to Complexity Pedagogy: Using Critical Theory, Critical Pedagogy and Complexity in Performance and Literature offers readers an introduction to the basic concepts of complexity science and how they might be applied in the teaching of composition, creative writing, performance, and literature.
 The book builds on Critical Theory (defined as Frankfurt Theory) and border theory, serving as a critique of neoliberalism in higher education and the teaching of critical thinking as a set of skills.
-Individual chapters are devoted to the following artists and writers:

-- the Choctaw people

-- author LeAnne Howe

-- · Chicana lesbian author Gloria Anzaldúa

-- performance artist Karen Finley

-- the performance duo Bob Flanagan and Sheree Rose

-The strength of this book is that it concentrates on the teaching of interrelated topics: borders (including the border between the able/disabled), complexity, mixed ancestry, ability/disability, texts, and performance, using the Mexico-U.S. border as the working example of a complexity system.
+Individual chapters are devoted to the following artists and writers: - the Choctaw people - author LeAnne Howe - Chicana lesbian author Gloria Anzaldúa - performance artist Karen Finley - the performance duo Bob Flanagan and Sheree Rose The strength of this book is that it concentrates on the teaching of interrelated topics: borders (including the border between the able/disabled), complexity, mixed ancestry, ability/disability, texts, and performance, using the Mexico-U.S. border as the working example of a complexity system.
 The work of the five aforementioned artists and authors are used to focus on political resistance within the context of decolonialism, but there are also references to mixed ancestry populations (including Redbones) and disability issues.

-Emily Hicks attended the San Francisco Art Institute, UC Berkeley, the Ecole Pratique des Hautes Etudes (Paris), and UC San Diego.
+November 2022 / 208 pages / 6" x 9" Paper / 9781975504397 / \$38.95 E-book / 9781975504410 / \$38.95 "If the world is non-linear why should we teach it linearly?
+At some point those who teach critical and complexity theory realize that their pedagogical methods are not consistent with the material they are teaching.
+And this undercuts our efforts and our students.
+Dr. Hicks has written a well-researched field guide to help those of us struggling to teach radical, critical, and complex theory in a neoliberal academy." -Thomas Nail, Distinguished Scholar and Professor of Philosophy, University of Denver Emily Hicks attended the San Francisco Art Institute, UC Berkeley, the Ecole Pratique des Hautes Etudes (Paris), and UC San Diego.
 She received her Ph.D. in 1979 and is a professor emeritus who has taught at San Diego State University in Chicana/o Studies and English and Comparative Literature; she has also taught at UC Irvine, USC and the UABC in Tijuana, Mexico.
-Hicks is the author of two books, Border Writing, the Multidimensional Text, and Ninety-five Languages and Seven Forms of Intelligence: Multicultural Education in the Twenty-first Century, as well as a variety of academic articles and art reviews.
+Hicks is the author of two books, Border Writing, the Multidimensional Text, and Ninety-first Century, as well as a variety of academic articles and art reviews.